andrew-edwards/empirical-dyn-mod/README.md

 ### For the Ecosystem Approach workshop

 1. Need better understanding of the methods.
+Done.
-2. Need code running for at least the Fraser River Sockeye so we can extend it and explore further ideas.
+2. Need code running for at least the Fraser River Sockeye example so we can extend it and explore further ideas.
+Done.
 3. Have code running for one theoretical model.
 4. Have code set up for multispecies time series, if anyone is bringing one to the workshop.